-Online poker in India seems to have received a massive boost last week, owing mostly to Diwali.
+Online poker seems to have received a massive boost last week, owing mostly to Diwali.
 The festival of lights is said to have mythological links with card games.
 Many online portals that offer poker saw a huge surge in their services during the festive weekend.

 Prior to the initial wave of online poker regulation in the country, experts were suggesting the market could be worth approximately $120 million.
 Nagaland, one of 29 states in India, has a population of about 2 million people, which is similar in size to the population of southern Nevada, America’s top destination for poker.